-Using the same predictor variables in two steps, a regression analysis was performed with significant for predicting the diagnostic ratings of BPD, F(4, 113) = 4.19, p = .003, and the second step model was also significant, F(5, 113) = 3.67, p = .004.
+Using the same predictor variables in two steps, a regression analysis was performed with BPD diagnostic ratings as the criterion variable (see Table 37).
+The first step model was significant for predicting the diagnostic ratings of BPD, F(4, 113) = 4.19, p = .003, and the second step model was also significant, F(5, 113) = 3.67, p = .004.
 The number of BPD symptoms met and sex of participants were significant predictors in both models, with male sex predicting higher BPD diagnostic ratings.
 None of the other variables proved significant predictors.